 Cliff Valenti, Vice President, Information Technology, joined CHAP in December of 2012.
 A graduate of the University of South Florida’s College of Engineering, Cliff has spent more than 20 years leading teams in the development, implementation, and governance of technology solutions for companies such as AT&T, Arbitration Forums, and National Cooperative Bank.
 Cliff is a member of the Washington, DC chapter of the Association of Information Technology Professionals, and believes healthcare is the next frontier for technology to conquer.

-In his spare time Cliff enjoys hiking, billiards, guitar, and exploring that latest technologies to hit the market.
+In his spare time Cliff enjoys hiking, billiards, guitar, and exploring the latest technologies to hit the market.

 Nancy has been working in post-acute, community based care for a number of years in Home Health, Hospice and Private Duty as well as other service lines.
 She got her start start leading multiple operating units with Manpower International, a large, multinational staffing company.
 In 2004, she got her start in healthcare, selling outcomes based information and software to Home Health, Hospice and Private Duty Agencies.